LibCMaker/LibCMaker/README.md

 6. These configurations are disabled on AppVeyor for FontConfig: MinGW-w64, [shared, static].

-7. These configurations are disabled on AppVeyor for WX: shared.
+7. These configurations are disabled on AppVeyor for GoogleTest: shared.

 ## Build status